vyapp/vy/README.md

 for all languages that python-pygments supports.
 The source code of the syntax highlighting plugin is about 80 lines of code.
 It is faster than both vim and emacs syntax highlighting plugins. :)

+The python auto completion plugin is about 70 lines of code and it is incredibly simple to implement auto completion for other languages.

 There is a powerful quick search scheme that permits making the cursor jump to positions of the file that match a given pattern.
 Such a plugin makes it very handy to jump to specific positions of programming files.

+The ISEARCH mode permits to exhaust the number of possible search patterns for a given set of words.
+Such a kind of search permits to implement e-script files with sections organized by tags.
+This scheme of organization permits one to find quickly a region of the file that performs some action when dropped to the bash interpreter through vy.
+It is handy when finding specific sections in documentations as well.

 There are plugins for highlighting pairs of (), [], {} as well as selecting the text between these pairs It is very useful when playing with function definitions in some languages like lisp.